-A great way to build links and increase your domain rating is to contribute to other blogs that are related and share a common audience.
+There’s a fantastic method to get more out of your digital marketing budget, repurposing your content.
+Since a great way to build links and increase your domain rating is to contribute to other blogs that are related and share a common audience, you can re-use existing content to leverage the opportunity.
 By including your website in the post or in the bio, you get to distribute content related to your product as well as provide a highly relevant link back to your site.

 However, it’s hard enough writing for your own blog, right?
 Nevermind producing brand new, insightful content for someone else–especially if it’s a ghost writing arrangement and you don’t get credit for writing the piece.

 Luckily there are a number of tools and tricks that can make this part of your content marketing service a bit easier.
 One technique for pumping out new guest posts to be featured on compatible blogs is to repurpose your existing marketing material into guest posts.
 This does not mean just copying and pasting an existing blog post for your collaborator to throw on her site.
 That…is not what we’re talking about.